 “Thanks, Dad!
 I know I’m hopeless without you!”
-Akiko called as she rushed into the kitchen with her satchel bag over her shoulder now.
-She raided the pantry for snacks to restock her school desk.
+Akiko called as she rushed into the kitchen with her satchel slung over her shoulder.
+She raided the pantry for snacks to restock her desk.
 “Am I really out of gummies?”

-“I am going to the store today, so you’ll have to make due with what you have at school.”
-The man gingerly placed the omelette he had prepared for her into a bento beside steaming rice.
+“I am going to the store today, so you’ll have to make do with what you have at school.”
+The man gingerly placed a tamagoyaki omelet into a bento beside steaming, white rice.
 “I left the sausage for you to trim to your liking.”

 “Nice!”
-Akiko grinned, watching the mini sausage links line the space between the cheese and pepper omelette and white rice.
+Akiko grinned, watching the mini sausage links line the space between the cheese and spinach omelet and rice.
 “Did you add the furikake?”

 “Your lunch, yes,” Karura replied in an exasperated tone, “but since you did not get up in time for breakfast, this one is plain.”